Dannymo11/slork/README.md

 Machines desired to have arpeggios playing and control of granular synthesizer should run run_arpeggio_granular.ck.

 2) Granular synthesizer.
 Found in granular.ck this instrument maps the control of a granular synthesis (grain size, grain randomness, grain length, pitch, etc.) to the controls of a grametrak controller.
-Can be run alone (granular.ck) or receive messages from arpeggio_queen.ck.
+Can be run alone (granular.ck) or receive messages from arpeggio_queen.ck and run simultaneously with arpeggios (run_arpeggio_granular.ck) .

-3) Twinkles.
+4) Twinkles.
 A nice bell/dreamy like instrument ran by twinkles.ck and chords.ck.
 Chords changed by arpeggio_queen.ck.